berlinplan/berlinplan.github.io/readme.md

 #### How does polygyny affect men, women, and children in society?

-> </sub> Polygynous societies result in lower status and freedom for women, increased violence, and abuse, and poorer mental and physical health.
+> <sub> Polygynous societies result in lower status and freedom for women, increased violence, and abuse, and poorer mental and physical health.
 Children in polygynous families also experience more problems and have higher mortality rates.
 Polygyny creates an imbalance in the number of unmarried men and women, leading to intense competition among men for mates and motivating male control over their female family members.
 Unmarried men are more likely to commit crimes than married men, and polygynous husbands have more extramarital affairs than monogamous husbands.
 Additionally, competition for wives increases in societies where women and children are important laborers, leading to a larger number of unmarried males.</sub>

 #### Do competitions on psychopathic platforms generate value and Improvment?